 Sorry I haven't written in a while.
 Things have been a bit hectic in my day to day program.
 In October I found myself being made a mandatory volunteer out of the state prison system & in to a "private" facility owned by the [business name omitted].
 The frustration that I have felt at our legal system for the past [number omitted] years has now been expounded by the fact that the state can contract with a corporation in order to human warehouse.

 Before I became a part of this system we call "justice" I was blinded by my patriotism &

-bastard or didn't Mirandize him.
-Bad guys shouldn't have those rights,
+or didn't Mirandize him.
+Bad guys shouldn't have those rights, they

 What a foolish attitude.
 Unfortunately, it is an outlook that seems to be prevalent in the good ol' U.S. of A. That is why I am planning on leaving the country after completing my parole.
 'Merica, love it or leave it, right?

 My particular circumstance has opened my eyes, maybe too much, to the mismanagement of our once greet country.
 Articles along with publications such as yours have helped educate me, & many others I'm sure, to the reality of things.
 America reminds me of the Roman Empire & we all know how that turned out.

 So, Mr. Milam, I just wanted to say thanks for being a consistent voice of truth & reason in this time of lies & deception.
 Keep opening eyes & minds.
 It's something we sorely need....